Everything You Never Knew about Renters Insurance

 Renters insurance is readily available and can usually be bundled with your car insurance, reducing the cost even more.

 Would you like to see how much renters insurance would be for you?
 Check out Lemonade Renters Insurance.
-They reverses the traditional insurance model by take a flat fee and give back what’s left to causes you care about.
+They reverse the traditional insurance model by take a flat fee and give back what’s left to causes you care about.

 Reason Two – “I Don’t Have Enough Stuff for Renters Insurance.”